 Probate and trust disputes can become expensive and many individuals do not have the financial resources to pay hourly or flat legal fees for a Florida probate or trust litigation lawyer.
-Whether it is a breach of fiduciary duty, mismanagement of a Will or trust or any other number of inappropriate actions which may be undermining the wishes of your loved ones, limited resources should not prevent anyone from seeking justice and protecting the wishes of family members, friends or others who have passed.
-To pursue your rights and the rights of your loved ones, without incurring the financial burden of protracted probate litigation, you should seek a Florida probate litigation attorney who handles probate and trust cases on a contingency fee basis.
+Whether it is a breach of fiduciary duty, mismanagement of a Will or trust, or any other number of inappropriate actions, limited financial means should not prevent anyone from seeking justice and protecting the wishes of loved ones who have passed.
+Contact a Florida probate litigation attorney at our firm.
+We do not charge you a fee unless we win your case.

-When a Florida probate and trust litigation lawyer accepts a case on a contingency fee basis, he or she agrees to litigate the case without receiving payment unless a recovery is obtained.
+When a Florida probate and trust litigation lawyer accepts a case on a contingency fee basis, he or she agrees to litigate the case without receiving payment unless they obtain a recovery.
 Therefore, the legal fees are “contingent” upon receipt of a recovery through a settlement or court judgment.
 The amount of the contingency fee varies, because it is a percentage of the total recovery amount.

-Probate cases in which a contingency fee agreement may be beneficial include, but are not limited to, the following:
+Probate cases in which contingency fee agreements may be beneficial include:

 - Will contests